-Inflation is affecting all aspects of your life.
-First, your weekly trip to the grocery store is more expensive because the price of meats, dairy, fruits, and almost everything else costs more.
-Next, the gas you use in your car is way up in price from last year.
-In addition, rents are rising too.
-So inflation is probably impacting stocks in your portfolio too.
+Inflation is hitting you on all fronts.
+The groceries are more expensive since the meats, dairy, fruits, and almost everything else cost more.
+The price of gas is also way up.
+Oh, and rents are rising too.
+So it's likely inflation is impacting stocks in your portfolio too.
 However, some companies can raise prices and maintain margins and profitability in a high inflation environment.
 In this article, we talk about four dividend stocks to fight inflation.

 Officially, the inflation rate was 8.5% in the twelve months through March 2022.
 Consumers need to go back to the early 1980s to experience even higher inflation.
 Many companies are facing unrelenting pressure with higher input costs.
 For instance, labor is more expensive since the unemployment rate is very low at 3.6%.
 Additionally, costs for freight, energy, materials, and more are all up.